-One of the most popular backyard chicken breeds is the Isa Brown.
+One of the most popular backyard chicken breeds are the Isa Brown Chickens.
 In fact, when you purchase big brown eggs from your supermarket shelf, they are likely Isa Brown eggs!

 These chickens are wonderful egg producers, and they have a friendly, sweet and affectionate disposition, making them the ideal addition to your backyard family if your priority is lots of eggs!

 What are Isa Brown Chickens?

 Hailing from the USA but bred by a French company, this is a common hybrid chicken produced by humans exclusively for egg production.
 It is produced by mating a Rhode Island Red with a Rhode Island White.